Exercise & Dance

 Location: St. Paul’s Anglican Church Hall

-Selection process will be firstly those who chose a high priority for this activity.
-There will be a waitlist.
+Selection process will be firstly those who choose a high priority for this activity.